curiosity29/Skymap-Farm-Boundary/README.md

 + farm_threshold: threshold to filter out non-farm polygon from vectorized predicton
 + simplify_distance: tolerance to simplify farm boundary polygon (unused parameter, currently auto choosen dynamically for each polygon)
 + sharp_angle: minimum accepted angle (in degree) to exists inside polygon's convex hull, correspongding vertex is removed otherwise
++ use_cupy: using cupy to run gpu on the process of filtering out incomple paths or using normal cpu

 Outline: